ScaledMap/LoadOut/README.md

 not zipped windows application https://icedrive.net/s/uPRxCD1tFgDT6yZuty8h9bP8Wiux

 The android application is hosted on github.
 I quit working on it a ways into the project.
 Got tired of repackaging it over and over again on a bunch of systems.
 The core application works on android though.

+There is also a password protected Bookmarks section which can be accessed by typing @secret or @hidden into the main form.
+To add new pages to this section you would type https://www.google.com@secret or https://www.google.com@hidden  .
+To just view the section you would only type @secret/@hidden.
+You are offered the option to change the passphrase.
+After it has been changed, hidden bookmarks can be added with password https://www.google.com .
+It's just your created password followed by a space.
+To access the hidden bookmarks, you just type in the password.
+I planned on adding a password manager.
+Kinda just burnt out on it.
+Wanted to have something to upload.

+I'll try and update the windows build in a bit.